With several ways to answer the question, “how to create a good budget”, each method may not be applicable to you.

 Fixed budgeted items

 Fixed budgeted items include any expenses that are typically the same amount each month and are deemed necessary.
 This would include rent or mortgage payment, utilities, internet, groceries, insurance, gas, and a cell phone plan.
-This does not include your obsession with Dunkin Donuts or the copious amounts of streaming television subscriptions you might have.
+This doesn’t include your obsession with Dunkin Donuts or the copious amounts of streaming television subscriptions you might have.

 Fun budgeted items